-This warning light system monitors the airbag sensor assembly, front airbag sensors, seat belt pretensioner assemblies, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
 (For details, see "Service reminder indicators and warning buzzers" in Section 1-5.)

-The seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.
+The front seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.

-- 1. Front airbag sensors

-- 2. SRS warning light
+- 1. Front airbag sensors - 2.
+SRS warning light

-- 3. Seat belt pretensioner assemblies
+3. Front seat belt pretensioner assemblies

-- 4. Airbag sensor assembly
+4. Airbag sensor assembly

-The seat belt pretensioner is controlled by the airbag sensor assembly.
+The front seat belt pretensioners are controlled by the airbag sensor assembly.
 The airbag sensor assembly consists of a safing sensor and airbag sensor.

-When a seat belt pretensioner is activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
+When the front seat belt pretensioners are activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
 This gas is harmless and does not indicate that a fire is occurring.

-Once the seat belt pretensioner has been activated, the seat belt retractor remains locked.
+Once the front seat belt pretensioners have been activated, the seat belt retractors remain locked.

 Do not modify, remove, strike or open the front seat belt pretensioner assemblies, airbag sensor or surrounding area or wiring.
-Doing any of these may cause sudden operation of the front seat belt pretensioners or disable the system, which could result in death or serious personal injury.
+Doing any of these may cause sudden operation of the front seat belt pretensioners or disable the system, which could result in death or serious injury.